Dollar rises to R$5,439 with votes

 Internationally, investors still fear a global recession and seek safety, betting on the dollar — the real is considered a risky currency.
 The mood is one of caution, even more so after the euro was quoted below the dollar, which had not happened for 20 years.

-The dollar value disclosed daily by the press, including the UOL, refers to the commercial dollar.
+The value of the dollar published daily by the press, including the UOL, refers to the commercial dollar.
 For those who are going to travel and need to buy currency at exchange brokers, the value is much higher.

 Recession fears hit the stock market